cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.vesting.v1beta1.MsgCreatePeriodicVestingAccount"></a>

 ### MsgCreatePeriodicVestingAccount
-MsgCreateVestingAccount defines a message that enables creating a vesting account.
+MsgCreatePeriodicVestingAccount defines a message that enables creating a vesting account.